Child Trauma and Abuse

 Children and families can receive comprehensive services at four locations including the La Rabida Children's Advocacy Center in Park Forest and the Chicago Child Trauma Center, which is south of the hospital’s main campus in Chicago.

 La Rabida’s Children's Advocacy Center (CAC) is a safe, child-friendly environment for children who have experienced psychological trauma and for alleged victims of sexual abuse or other violent crimes.
 The CAC provides investigative, therapeutic and support services free of charge to children and their families throughout south suburban Cook County.

 Outreach and Training Services

 La Rabida also provides an array of outreach and training services, including:

 - Community outreach

-- Treatment of multiply traumatized foster children
+- Treatment of foster children who have experienced trauma

 - Consultation to medical and other health providers